IslandzVW/whip-server/README.md

 * Allows for the easy pruning of temporary assets used for avatar appearance without shuffling them between simulators
 * Allows for online adding of new nodes to increase total storage space.

+WHIP has been extensively tested on windows with very little runtime on linux.
+There may be bugs in the posix implementation that need fixing.

 #### Things WHIP doesn't do
 * WHIP is a storage layer and doesn't include any deduplication by default.